-UN atomic watchdog to issue report on Iran’s nuclear program
+UN nuclear watchdog: Iran remains within 2015 deal limits

 - Critics pile on after Trump cancels visit to US military cemetery outside Paris

+In the report, the Vienna-based IAEA said the agency had access to all sites in Iran that it needed to visit and that inspectors confirmed Iran has kept within limits of heavy water and low-enriched uranium stockpiles.

+“Timely and proactive cooperation by Iran in providing such access facilitates implementation of the additional protocol and enhances confidence,” the report stated, referring to the procedure detailing safeguards and tools for verification.

-In its last quarterly report, it concluded Iran had stayed within key limitations set by the JCPOA.
+In its last quarterly report in August, the agency also concluded Iran had stayed within key limitations set by the JCPOA.

+The U.S. re-imposed further oil and banking sanctions on Iran earlier this month that where lifted under the 2015 nuclear deal but granted waivers to eight major importers to continue buying Iranian petroleum products without penalty for another six months.

+The latest batch of U.S. sanctions severely impacts Iran’s oil industry, the major source of the country’s foreign revenue.
+Tehran worries OPEC and non-OPEC countries such as Russia will increase their production to fill the gap in response.